annicamclean/markdown-notes/CSC 490 - SENIOR CAPSTONE/Jan. 30, 2025 - Notes (Learning React).md

 }
 ```

 You can tell ``MyButton`` is a React component because it starts with a capital letter.
-React component names must start with an capital
+React component names must start with an capital letter, while HTML tags must be lowercase.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTM1NTAyNjksMTcyMjg3Mjk0LC0xNj
+eyJoaXN0b3J5IjpbMjEzNDc1MTI5NywxNzIyODcyOTQsLTE2Mz
-MwNDY3MTg2LDQ5NzgxODgxMF19
+A0NjcxODYsNDk3ODE4ODEwXX0=
 -->